Château de Freundstein

 Château de Freundstein is a ruined castle in the commune of Goldbach-Altenbach, in the department of Haut-Rhin, Alsace, France.
 It has been a listed historical monument since 1922.

 History

 The castle was recorded in 1297.
 It ownership was shared between the abbey at Murbach and the bishops of Strasbourg.
-It waas given as a fiefdom to the Waldner family who still own it.
+It was given as a fiefdom to the Waldner family who still own it.
 In 1441, it was attacked by the Mulhouse and in 1525 by rebellious peasants.
 It was restored in the 16th century, but abandoned shortly afterwards.
 The ruins were used as a military observatory during the First World War.

 Description

 The ruins consist of sections of wall from the high castle, with loopholes and more recent openings.